hasura/ndc-hub/registry/azure-cosmos/README.md

 ### 7. Update the new DataConnectorLink object

-Finally, now that our `DataConnectorLink` has the correct environment variables configured for the Azure Cosmos connector, we can run the update command to have the CLI look at the configuration JSON and transform it to reflect our database's schema in `hml` format.
+Finally, now that our `DataConnectorLink` has the correct environment variables configured for the Azure Cosmos DB for NoSQL connector, we can run the update command to have the CLI look at the configuration JSON and transform it to reflect our database's schema in `hml` format.
 In a new terminal tab from the root of your project, run: